Servant Heart Award

 Servant’s Heart Award

-Kids who participate in these projects or do other community service outside of the club are eligible to earn the Servant‘s Heart award.
+Individuals who participate in these projects or do other community service outside of clubs are eligible to earn the Servant‘s Heart award.
 More than one heart may be earned each year.
-To earn a Servant’s Heart each child must perform a set number of community service hours.
-The hours required are listed at the end of this page.
+To earn a Servant’s Heart each participant must perform a set number of community service hours.

 5 hours = Red Heart